deeppomal/whoscored_scraper/README.md

-# whoscored_scrapper
+# whoscored_scraper
-WhoScored scrapper using Selenium
+WhoScored scraper using Selenium

 This is a very basic demo on how to scrape data from whoscored for football fans